Acinodrillia viscum

 Acinodrillia viscum is a species of sea snail, a marine gastropod mollusk in the family Drilliidae.

 Description

 The length of the white, claviform shell varies between 7.2 mm and 8.9 mm; its width is 3.1 mm.
 The spiral sculpture of the shell shows sharply incised grooves, carving through the strong, raised axial ribs into distinct, coarse nodules.

 Distribution

-This marine species occurs along East Transkei, South Africa.
+This marine species occurs off East Transkei, South Africa.